 The Group By choice you make hierarchically determines the Then list options available.
 For example, if you choose to group by Teachers, you can only list by Classes or Students.

 - If you did not select SGP as the proficiency type earlier in step 4, use the Date Range drop-down list to choose the marking period you want to generate the report for.
-You can select an existing marking period, or you can select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).)
+You can select an existing marking period, or you can select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).